brain-score/vision/docs/source/modules/tutorial.rst

    a light-weight Pytorch model and submitting that.
 All this entails is adding a little bit of extra stuff to ``models/base_models.py``.
-4. The easiest way to do this is to simply copy all the code in the block below, and I can walk you through the important stuff that is necessary to understand how to submit a custom model.
+4. The easiest way to do this is to simply copy all the code in the block below, and we can walk you through the important stuff that is necessary to understand how to submit a custom model.
 It is, in a nutshell, just a slightly more complicated version of the original ``base_models.py`` template in the ``sample-model-submissions`` folder.
 The code is listed below ::